Chicken Caesar Cutlets

 A Fresh & Zesty Warm Weather Meal

 One of the perks of this meal is that you can make this all ahead of time and reheat the chicken.
-This is a quick and easy meal.
-It especially works for families that eat at all different times.
+This is a quick and easy meal that works for families that all eat at different times.

-You can also make a salad out of this meal if you prefer another way to eat this.
+You can also make a salad out of this meal if you prefer another way to eat it.

-Additionally , this makes a great sandwich or a wrap!
+Additionally, this makes a great sandwich or wrap!

 Need Help Finding and Saving The Recipe?

 There is a full, printable recipe card at the end of this post.
-You can also hit the print button for the recipe to come up on one screen.
-From there you can screen shot this to save it to your phone.
+You can also hit the print button for the recipe to come up on one screen and from there you can screenshot this to save it to your phone.

 I also have added a Pinterest button that you can use to save this recipe to your Pinterest page.
 If you would like to follow me on Pinterest, you can find me there as The Tipsy Housewife.